 The program does not apply to food products that do not undergo any process at the audited site, or to activities relating to wholesale, importation, distribution or storage outside the direct control of the company.

 BENEFITS OF THE START!
 PROGRAMME

-Adoption of the programme leads to a number of benefits to food businesses.
-The programme:
+Adoption of the program leads to several benefits for food businesses.
+The program:

-- is aligned with the GFSI Global Markets programme (the full Standard is GFSI-benchmarked);
+- is aligned with the GFSI Global Markets Program (the full Standard is GFSI-benchmarked);

 - provides a clearly defined audit and certification process operated in accordance with the requirements of accreditation;

 - uses auditors that meet the demanding competency requirements of BRCGS;